Literary-Insights/blog/src/content/blog/The Laws of Charisma_ How to Captivate, In - Kurt W. Mortensen.txt-1.md

 ---
-title: The Laws of Charisma_ How to Captivate, In - Kurt W. Mortensen
+title: The Laws of Charisma How to Captivate, In - Kurt W. Mortensen
-slug: the-laws-of-charisma_-how-to-captivate-in-kurt-w-mortensen
+slug: the-laws-of-charisma-how-to-captivate-in-kurt-w-mortensen
 tags:
   - book-summary
 excerpt: ""